Winter Weather Advisory issued for Copper River Basin by NWS - NewsBreak

 Winter Weather Advisory in effect until Tuesday night/early Wednesday morning.
 The National Weather Service in Binghamton has issued a Winter Weather Advisory….. …WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 4 AM WEDNESDAY….
 WHAT…Mixed precipitation.
 Additional snow accumulations of 1 to 3 inches and ice accumulations of a light glaze...

-Effective: 2021-12-28 13:48:00 MST Expires: 2021-12-29 08:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Animas River Basin; Four Corners, Upper Dolores River; San Juan River Basin WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 8 AM MST WEDNESDAY * WHAT...Snow.
-Additional snow accumulations of 3 to 5 inches. * WHERE...Four Corners/Upper Dolores River, Animas River Basin and San Juan River Basin. * WHEN...Until 8 AM MST Wednesday. * IMPACTS...Travel could be very difficult.
-The hazardous conditions could impact the morning or evening commute.
-A detailed map of the snowfall can be found at: www.weather.gov/gjt/winter.

-Effective: 2021-12-28 13:48:00 MST Expires: 2021-12-29 08:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Central Colorado River Basin WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 8 AM MST WEDNESDAY * WHAT...Snow.
-Additional snow accumulations of 1 to 4 inches. * WHERE...Central Colorado River Basin. * WHEN...Until 8 AM MST Tuesday. * IMPACTS...Plan on slippery road conditions.
-The hazardous conditions could impact the morning or evening commute.
-A detailed map of the snowfall can be found at: www.weather.gov/gjt/winter.
+Effective: 2021-12-29 13:00:00 CST Expires: 2021-12-29 03:00:00 CST Urgency: Expected Severity: Minor Certainty: Observed Target Area: Boone; Central Cook; De Kalb; DuPage; Eastern Will; Ford; Grundy; Iroquois; Kane; Kankakee; Kendall; La Salle; Lake; Lee; Livingston; McHenry; Northern Cook; Northern Will; Ogle; Southern Cook; Southern Will; Winnebago Poor Visibilities in Fog Overnight Fog will become locally dense across the area as it persists into the overnight hours.
+Visibilities will occasionally be reduced under a half mile, making for hazardous travel across the area.
+If traveling across the area overnight, use your low beam headlights and allow for extra space between you and the car in front of you.
+The fog will improve from west to east after 2 am as a cold front shifts across the area.

-Effective: 2021-12-28 04:56:00 MST Expires: 2021-12-28 08:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Upper Yampa River Basin WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 8 AM MST THIS MORNING * WHAT...Snow.
-Additional snow accumulations of up to 2 inches. * WHERE...Upper Yampa River Basin. * WHEN...Until 8 AM MST Tuesday. * IMPACTS...Plan on slippery road conditions.
-The hazardous conditions could impact the morning or evening commute.
-A detailed map of the snowfall can be found at: www.weather.gov/gjt/winter.
+Effective: 2021-12-29 02:28:00 PST Expires: 2021-12-29 10:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+The latest road conditions can be obtained by calling 5 1 1, or by visiting online at https://tripcheck.com for Oregon or https://wsdot.com/travel for Washington.
+Target Area: John Day Basin WINTER WEATHER ADVISORY IN EFFECT UNTIL 10 AM PST THIS MORNING * WHAT...Snow with accumulations of up to 1 to 3 inches. * WHERE...John Day Basin. * WHEN...Until 10 AM PST this morning. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions could impact the morning commute.

-The National Weather Service has issued a Winter Weather Advisory for portions of central Minnesota in effect from 9 am this morning through 6 pm this evening, including Benton, Mille Lacs, Morrison, Sherburne, Stearns, Todd. and Wright counties (+more).
-Snow will develop across Minnesota mid to late morning, with totals...

-Effective: 2021-12-28 04:56:00 MST Expires: 2021-12-28 08:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Central Colorado River Basin WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 8 AM MST THIS MORNING * WHAT...Snow.
-Additional snow accumulations of up to 2 inches. * WHERE...Debeque to Silt Corridor and Central Colorado River Basin. * WHEN...Until 8 AM MST Tuesday. * IMPACTS...Travel could be very difficult.
-Patchy blowing snow could significantly reduce visibility, especially in open areas.
-The hazardous conditions could impact the morning or evening commute.
-A detailed map of the snowfall can be found at: www.weather.gov/gjt/winter.

 The National Weather Service says up to three inches is possible in some parts of Northwest Indiana as the first measurable snow of the season is expected to fall today in the Chicago area.
 A Winter Weather Advisory will be in effect for much of the day.
 Drivers should be prepared for slippery travel conditions.
 Snow could be heavy at times.
 Patchy fog is also expected in the Region this afternoon and tonight.
 The last time Chicago saw a measurable snowfall –defined as at least one-tenth of an inch – was early three-hundred days ago, March 15th.
 Here is a link to the National Weather Service Chicago website.